-The Hardware Acquisition will be accounted for under the acquisition method of accounting in accordance with ASC 805.
-Spectrum Brands will account for the transaction by using Spectrum Brands historical information and accounting policies and recognizing the assets and liabilities of the HHI Group as of the completion date of the acquisition at their respective fair values.
+HGI has accounted for the transaction by recording the assets and liabilities of the HHI Group as of the completion date of the acquisition at their respective fair values and conforming the accounting policies of the HHI Group to those used by HGI.
 Pursuant to ASC 805, under the acquisition method, the total estimated purchase price (consideration transferred) as described in Note 4, Preliminary Consideration Transferred, was initially measured at the First Closing and assumes no adjustments for the Second Closing.
-The assets and liabilities of the HHI Group have been measured based on various preliminary estimates using assumptions that Spectrum Brands management believes are reasonable utilizing information currently available.
+In preparing these unaudited pro forma condensed combined financial statements, the assets and liabilities of the HHI Group have been measured based on various preliminary estimates using assumptions that HGI's management believes are reasonable utilizing information currently available.
 Use of different estimates and judgments could yield materially different results.

-For purposes of measuring the estimated fair value of the assets acquired and liabilities assumed as reflected in the unaudited pro forma condensed combined financial statements, Spectrum Brands used the guidance in ASC Topic 820, "Fair Value Measurement and Disclosure" ("ASC 820"), which established a framework for measuring fair values.
+For purposes of measuring the estimated fair value of the assets acquired and liabilities assumed as reflected in the unaudited pro forma condensed combined financial statements, HGI used the guidance in ASC Topic 820, "Fair Value Measurement and

+Disclosure" ("ASC 820"), which established a framework for measuring fair values.
 ASC 820 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (an exit price).
 Market participants are assumed to be buyers and sellers in the principal (most advantageous) market for the asset or liability.
 Additionally, under ASC 820, fair value measurements for an asset assume the highest and best use of that asset by market participants.
-As a result, Spectrum Brands may be required to value assets of the HHI Group at fair value measures that do not reflect Spectrum Brands' intended use of those assets.
+As a result, HGI may be required to value assets of the HHI Group at fair value measures that do not reflect HGI's intended use of those assets.
 Use of different estimates and judgments could yield different results.